cloudblog004/fantasticfoodies/content/en/posts/1353-recipe-of-favorite-healthy-chicken-breast-oven-toaster.md

 ##### Steps to make Healthy chicken breast (oven toaster):

-1. Marinate chicken breast in soy sauce, sesame oil, &amp; honey for a minimum of one hour.
+1. Marinate chicken breast in soy sauce, sesame oil, & honey for a minimum of one hour.
 1. Create a container using foil and coat the inside area with cooking oil
-1. Place the chicken breast on the aluminum foil and season with salt, pepper, garlic powder, &amp; oregano.
+1. Place the chicken breast on the aluminum foil and season with salt, pepper, garlic powder, & oregano.
 Heat it in the oven toaster for 7-8 mins.
 Flip it afterwards and cook for another 7-8 mins or until the inside is cooked.
 1. Ready to serve and ENJOY!

 I love boneless chicken breast especially when sliced thinly.
 So here is how I prepare mines either in the Toaster Oven or directly on the stove top.
 How do you cook a boneless chicken breast in a toaster oven?
 The secret to juicy Oven Baked Chicken Breast is to add a touch of brown sugar into the seasoning and to cook fast at a high temp.
 This is the most popular of all chicken breast recipes that I&#39;ve ever published.